ruralinnovation/data-viz-assessment/README.md

 - `sf::st_as_sf()` – Converts a data frame to an `sf` (simple features) object if it's not already in that format.
 - `tigris::shift_geometry()` – Rescales and repositions Alaska and Hawaii.
-- `sf::st_transform(data, crs = 5070)` – Transforms the coordinate reference system to Albers Equal Area Conic (EPSG:5070), my preference for US choropleth maps.
+- `sf::st_transform(data, crs = 5070)` – Transforms the coordinate reference system to Albers Equal Area Conic (EPSG:5070), our preference for US choropleth maps.

 The data should now be ready for mapping!
 Produce a map using geom_sf and save a PNG file to the `export` subfolder.
 If using `cori.charts::save_plot`, sizing maps can be a bit finicky and you may need to play around with the `chart_height` parameter to get something that looks good.